Unlocking the Potential of Computer Vision

 What are the key components of computer vision?

-The key components of computer vision include image acquisition, preprocessing, feature extraction, object recognition, and decision making.
+The key components include image acquisition, preprocessing, feature extraction, object recognition, and decision making.
 These components work together to enable machines to interpret and understand visual data.

 What are some challenges in computer vision?

-Challenges in computer vision include handling variations in lighting, viewpoint, and occlusions, as well as developing algorithms that can accurately interpret and understand complex visual scenes.
+Challenges include handling variations in lighting, viewpoint, and occlusions, as well as developing algorithms that can accurately interpret and understand complex visual scenes.
 Additionally, ensuring the ethical and responsible use of computer vision technology is also a challenge.